It's time to rethink Rudy Giuliani and his claim to discover RICO

 Many of the RICO cases brought in the Southern District of New York were started by Giuliani's predecessor in that office, John S. Martin Jr., said Walter Mack, the assistant U.S. attorney for the Southern District of New York from 1974 to 1990.
 Mack was also the chief of the office's Strike Force Against Organized Crime from 1981-1984.

-Martin wrote an op-ed back in 2007 in The New York Times calling Giuliani out for his claim to have turned around the Manhattan United States attorney's office after he left.
+Martin wrote an op-ed back in 2007 in The New York Times calling Giuliani out for his claim to have turned around the Manhattan U.S. Attorney's Office after he left.

 "This is not to say that Mr. Giuliani was not a good trial lawyer and that he did not provide effective leadership.
 But the important cases prosecuted during his tenure did not result from some unique initiative or insight on his part," Martin wrote.